 DDX4 (DEAD-Box Helicase 4) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Mitotic Prophase.
+Among its related pathways are Gene Expression and Formation of the HIV-1 Early Elongation Complex.
 GO annotations related to this gene include nucleic acid binding and ATP-dependent helicase activity.
 An important paralog of this gene is DDX1.

 UniProtKB/Swiss-Prot for DDX4 Gene